Databases for current news sources

 - Factiva is an international news database providing an archive of 10,000 sources from 152 countries in 22 languages.
 It covers national newspapers, local newspapers, web sources, trade and professional journals and company financial details.
 How to use Factiva - short videos and written guides

-- LexisLibrary is primarily a legal database which includes articles from UK national and regional news sources.
-How to use LexisLibrary - see the section 'How to search newspapers'
+- Lexis+ is primarily a legal database which includes also includes a collection of UK newspapers - broadsheets, tabloids and regional sources.
+For tips on how to use this database, check How to use Lexis+ - see the section 'How to search newspapers'

 - Box of Broadcasts gives you access to thousands of recorded radio and TV programmes from an online archive.
 It allows users to record programmes which will then be stored on the database.